AEMBelarus/meetups/README.md

 * Manage content using Experience Fragments in 6.3

 ## Meetup_11
-* AEM MARKETING SOLUTIONS FOR THE FINANCIAL SECTOR
+* AEM Marketing Solutions for the financial sector